apiflask/apiflask/docs/usage.md

 - `app.patch()`: A decorator used to register a route that only accepts *PATCH* request.
 - `app.delete()`: A decorator used to register a route that only accepts *DELETE* request.

-You can learn the details of these APIs in the API reference, or you can continue to read the following chapters (when I finished them, they will appear on the left navigation :p).
+You can learn the details of these APIs in the [API reference](/api/app), or you can continue to read the following chapters.